 The Final Verdict

-So when should you get your child started on voice lessons?
+How do you decide what age to start voice lessons for your child?
 As we said, there isn’t a hard-and-fast number.
 Most kids hit puberty between the ages of 10 and 14.
 At that point, they are typically mature enough to handle the work and are more aware of what they want to do and how they want to spend their time.
 But some kids are genuinely ready earlier, and that’s OK, too.

 Whatever their age or vocal prowess, our Portland voice lessons will help your child make the most of the most powerful instrument they have: their voice.